steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/index.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# The Hadoop Filesystem API Definition
+# The Hadoop FileSystem API Definition

-This is an attempt to model the contents a filesystem as a set of paths that are either directories, symbolic links or files; only files may contain data.
+Here is specification of the Hadoop FileSystem APis, a specication that models the contents a filesystem as a set of paths that are either directories, symbolic links or files; only files may contain data.

 There is surprisingly little prior art in this: multiple specifications of the Unix filesystems as a tree of inodes, but nothing public which defines the